You don’t need to know how a VPN works to use a VPN. But if you’ve ever checked the settings on your ExpressVPN app, you’ll see a tab called Protocol.

 The best thing about OpenVPN is that it’s open source.
 “Open” may not sound like a good thing for a privacy tool, but it’s actually a huge advantage.
 If there are any security flaws in the code — and as yet none are known — they will be quickly identified by the open source community.
 Paired with a strong encryption algorithm, OpenVPN is the most secure VPN protocol available.

 ExpressVPN uses OpenVPN by default across all apps that easily support it.
+You can learn more about ExpressVPN’s other security features from this ExpressVPN review.

 *Read more about the strength and weaknesses of OpenVPN.